CoderDojo/community-platform/README.md

 * The CoderDojo Foundation Technical Lead is available to help you get set up.
 * Join the [gitter chat](https://gitter.im/CoderDojo/community-platform) if you have any questions.
-* Those who have commited to the project can be added to the Foundation Slack community for daily communications.
+* Those who have committed to the project can be added to the Foundation Slack community for daily communications.
 Please get in touch to be added!
 * To get in touch, email us at info@coderdojo.org
 * To deploy a change, you'll need to get in touch as only those with commit access can do so.
 * Have a read through [closed pull requests](https://github.com/CoderDojo/cp-zen-platform/pulls?q=is%3Apr+is%3Aclosed) in the frontend repository to get a feel for what we have been working on.